An unconditionally energy stable and positive upwind DG scheme for the Keller-Segel model: Fully discrete scheme

-\subsection{Definition of upwind bilinear form $\aupw{\cdot}{\cdot}{\cdot}$}
+\subsection{Definition of upwind bilinear form \boldmath{$\aupw{\cdot}{\cdot}{\cdot}$}}

-Now, we are going to define the upwind bilinear form $\aupw{\cdot}{\cdot}{\cdot}$, introduced in the scheme \eqref{esquema_DG_upw_KS}.
+Now, we are going to define the upwind bilinear form $\aupw{\cdot}{\cdot}{\cdot}$, introduced in the scheme \eqref{esquema_DG_upw_KS_non_truncated}.

-In order to achieve the energy stability with the scheme \eqref{esquema_DG_upw_KS}, we must consider the following hypothesis that will let us approximate the flux $-\nabla\mu$ accordingly: \begin{hyp} The mesh $\T_h$ of $\overline\Omega$ is structured in the sense that the line between the baricenters of the triangles $K$ and $L$ is orthogonal to the interface $e=K\cap L\in\E_h^i$. \end{hyp}
+In order to achieve the energy stability with the scheme \eqref{esquema_DG_upw_KS_non_truncated}, we must consider the following hypothesis that will let us approximate the flux $-\nabla\mu$ accordingly: \begin{hypothesis} The mesh $\T_h$ of $\overline\Omega$ is structured in the sense that the line between the baricenters of the triangles $K$ and $L$ is orthogonal to the interface $e=K\cap L\in\E_h^i$. \end{hypothesis}

 Then, we define the following upwind bilinear form to be applied to the flux $-\nabla\mu$ which may be discontinuous over $\E_h^i$:

 where, for every $e\in\E_h^i$ with $e=K\cap L$,